 I’d like to start this welcome page by saying that I understand the frustrations that sometimes accompany differentiating instruction.
-This site is meant to be interactive and helpful for anyone looking to design or find differentiated instruction lesson plans for their classroom.
+This site is meant to be interactive and helpful for anyone looking to design or find better lesson plans for their classroom.
+There are many different instructional strategies out there, but this entire site will just focus on differentiating the lessons you prepare for your classes.
 Please browse this site and check back often for new ideas.
 I hope you will also take a moment to leave a comment or share this site with friends and colleagues.
-With that said, I realize that you are probably very busy, so, to save you some time, Click Here for some of the best rated resources on Amazon.com.

 If you have a success story or tips to share with other teachers, please leave a comment at the bottom of any post that interests you.
 I’ll be glad to approve any helpful tips or stories that are submitted in the comments section.
 I know that a lot of people don’t have their own website, but still have plenty of great ideas to share.
 Sometimes we mistakenly assume that great ideas are common knowledge.
 Usually they are not.
 Please share what you know or have tried in your classroom!
 If you have a blog or other website, please help people to find this site by adding us to your blogroll.
 Thanks in advance, and I hope you find something useful here.